Trendiva/SecuriScan/README.md

 # SecuriScan

-**SecuriScan** is an advanced Python-based cybersecurity tool designed to automate the process of scanning websites for a wide range of security vulnerabilities and misconfigurations.
-By detecting common and complex threats, **SecuriScan** empowers web administrators, developers, and security professionals to proactively secure their websites.
+**SecuriScan** is an advanced, Python-based cybersecurity tool designed to automate the process of scanning websites for a wide range of security vulnerabilities and misconfigurations.
+By detecting both common and complex threats, **SecuriScan** empowers web administrators, developers, and security professionals to proactively secure their websites and reduce their attack surface.

 ## Table of Contents